 Note: Georgetown also offers other pre-college programs in addition to those included in this article.
 There is information about the College Prep Program on the Washington D.C.
 Summer Programs page of this directory.

 The University of Virginia

 UVA has a pre-college summer program known as Advance which is designed for motivated high school 11th and 12th graders.
-This program provides students with an opportunity to take college level undergraduate classes.
+This program provides students with an opportunity to take college-level undergraduate classes.
 Through the program, participants take one core course and one elective course.
-The core course is designed specifically for a pre-college students in the Advance program.
-The are core courses offered in several different academic subject areas and give students a chance to be with their peers and learn about a subject area at an in-depth level.
+The core course is designed specifically for pre-college students in the Advance program.
+There are core courses offered in several different academic subject areas and give students a chance to be with their peers and learn about a subject area at an in-depth level.
 The elective provides high school students with the chance to take a course alongside current undergraduate students who are participating in the Summer Session at UVA.
 Elective courses are offered in a wide variety of areas and students can select a course in an area of interest.
 The Advance program is residential and it includes a variety of pre-college activities.
 For example, students learn about life on a college campus, participate in seminars, and engage in extracurricular and social activities.
 The Advance program for high school students is selective and requires an application.